6-Week Crafting Club Plan (Ages 5–10)

 Optionally add a photo or drawing inside.

-Materials: Pre-cut cardboard frames, PVA glue, brushes, natural materials (gathered before class or brought by kids).
+Materials: Pre-cut cardboard frames, PVA glue, brushes, materials (cotton balls, wallpaper, beads, clay or brought by kids).

 Extensions: